binoddey/notenexus-repo/README.md

 - Instagram: https://www.instagram.com/notenexus.in

+---
+## Copyright

-© Note Nexus
+© 2025 NoteNexus.
 All rights reserved.

+This repository is publicly accessible for demonstration purposes only.
+Unauthorized use, reproduction, or distribution is prohibited.